Mikael-RnD/UiPath-Pack/README.md

-# UiPath-Pack-Analyze
+# UiPath-Pack
-Github Action for running the workflow analyzer and packing all UiPath projects within a repository.
+Github Action for packing all UiPath projects within a GitHub repository.

 Example usage: